 Including functionality in more places does not necessarily translate to better usability.
 We want to balance necessary complexity (and avoid cognitive load), so we can ultimately provide customers everything they need to move quickly through the ordering experience.

 References: John Maeda's Laws of Simplicity

 Less color is more direct

 Use color purposefully and sparingly.
-We've defined a color system to accomodate the many differenent content types like pricing and alert messaging.
-The goal of the color system is to be flexible enough to provide the business with content styling options but also maintain a clear visual hierarchy for every possible scenario.
+We've defined a color system to serve both functional and marketing content types.
+The goal of the color system is to be flexible enough to provide the business with content styling options that maintains a clear visual hierarchy for every possible scenario.

 Designing the eCommerce Experience

 The NueVax.com experience is highly complex in both scope and scalability.
 The new experience needs to be flexible enough to accommodate the needs of large, multi-tiered healthcare systems and smaller independant medical practices.
 Within these segments, there are several levels of user types with different roles and privileges.

 Customer behavior on the website is almost strickly transactional.
 The site is used, first and foremost, to purchase vaccine products.
 However, it does also provide account management, invoicing, order shipment tracking, and access to patient educational resources.

 Typical behavioral cycle for a customer ordering influenza vaccines.

 The majority of the users who are ordering vaccines aren't interested in browsing and spending any more time on the website than they need to.
 Ordering vaccines for them is just another task they need to fit into their busy office schedule.